JayCodist/NWC-REST-API/README.md

-# Muses Net Worth Calculator (Backend)
+# Net Worth Calculator (Backend)

-## This is the REST API for net-worth calculator built using Express and MongoDB hosted at https://muses-nwc-api.herokuapp.com
+## This is the REST API for net-worth calculator built using Express and MongoDB hosted at https://net-worth-calc-api.herokuapp.com